 What does is mean to our customers?
 Druva inSync offers the same set of services regardless of the platform it runs on.
 But, Druva customers can now choose where their data should be stored and choice is always good.
 Here’s why:

-Stay tuned for a deeper dive into our distributed database architecture in a future blog post in our Tech series.
+Stay tuned for a deeper dive into our distributed database architecture in a future blog post in our Tech series, and watch the video below for an overview of Druva’s comprehensive suite of products for the cloud era.